KeLLs-Link/docker/docker.md

 ```
 docker ps --format=$FORMAT
 ```
+This command sets the environment variable FORMAT with the specified format string for formatting Docker container information.

 N/: You should run the above command in a bash terminal because `'FORMAT is a bash syntax'`. if you are in a windows terminal (powershell), you should use `set` instead of `format` to define environment variable.
 ![image](./screenshots/dockerpsformated.png)